T-Engel/betaC/README.md

 very steep (i.e. there is a larger jump from alpha to gamma).
 The steepness of sampling curves is related to sample completeness.
-We find that by standardizing beta-diversity by sample completeness, we remove the sampling effect and the resulting metric, betaC only responds to spatial aggregation.
+We find that by standardizing beta-diversity by sample completeness, we remove the sampling effect and the resulting metric, beta\_C only responds to spatial aggregation.

 To achieve this, we use a combination of individual-based and